open-sauced/maintainer-intro-course/your-team.md

 - Design Team
 - Community Team
 - Marketing Team
-- Core Team*
+- Core Team\*

-***Just a note on Core Team**: Sometimes the Maintainer Team and the Core Team are the same.
-Generally speaking, a Core Team often focuses on broader responsibilities like strategy, governance, and community management, providing insight into the direction of the project.
-Maintainer Teams are more likely to focus on day-to-day management and technical aspects of the project.
+**\*Just a note on Core Team**: Sometimes the maintainer team and the core team are the same.
+Generally speaking, a core team often focuses on broader responsibilities like strategy, governance, and community management, providing insight into the direction of the project.
+Maintainer teams are more likely to focus on day-to-day management and technical aspects of the project.

 ## Assembling Your A-Team: Adding New Members

 Now that you understand a little bit about teams, let's look at how to identify new members for your team.

 ### Recognizing the Need

 Just like a superhero team expands to face escalating threats, your project might reach a point where additional team members are needed.
 This could be when the workload starts to overwhelm you (solo maintainer) or your existing team or when you are taking on complex challenges that require specialized expertise.
 Identifying these challenging points is important for ensuring your project's continued momentum.